Jiwoo0920/CS1XA3/Project02/README.md

 * Once the player activates this feature, it will be turned on untill the player turns off (doesn't turn off automatically once pressing **Start Over** button)
 * If conditions are met so that the players can turn on this feature, the **Randomize Starting Player** button located below the board will be filled with green (otherwise grey) to notify the user
 * The status of this feature (whether it is turned on/off) will be dispayed as either "ON" or "OFF" in the **Randomize Starting Player** button itself
+* While this feature is turned on, you cannot use **Switch Starting Player** feature

 **5) Switch Starting Player**
 * Automatically switches the starting Player